AndreiS-gh/aws-accelerate/aws-security/README.md

   1. **Launch an Instance in Public Subnet:**
      - AMI: Amazon Linux 2.
      - Instance Type: `t2.micro`.
-     - Network: `SecureVPC`, Subnet: `PublicSubnet`.
+     - Network: `SecureVPC"yourname"`, Subnet: `PublicSubnet"yourname"`.
-     - Security Group: `PublicSG`.
+     - Security Group: `PublicSG"yourname"`.
      - Enable EBS encryption using a default KMS key or a custom key created in a later step.
      - Launch the instance.

   2. **Launch an Instance in Private Subnet:**
      - AMI: Amazon Linux 2.
      - Instance Type: `t2.micro`.
-     - Network: `SecureVPC`, Subnet: `PrivateSubnet`.
+     - Network: `SecureVPC"yourname"`, Subnet: `PrivateSubnet"yourname"`.
-     - Security Group: `PrivateSG`.
+     - Security Group: `PrivateSG"yourname"`.
      - Enable EBS encryption as above.
      - Launch the instance.

 - **Test:**
-  - Verify that the instance in `PublicSubnet` can be accessed via SSH from your IP.
+  - Verify that the instance in `PublicSubnet"yourname"` can be accessed via SSH from your IP.
-  - Confirm that the instance in `PrivateSubnet` cannot be accessed directly from the internet.
-Attempt SSH access from the `PublicSubnet` instance.
+  - Confirm that the instance in `PrivateSubnet"yourname"` cannot be accessed directly from the internet.
+Attempt SSH access from the `PublicSubnet"yourname"` instance.

 ---